bparanj/crystal/electronics/components/resistor-ac.md

 - Smart home devices
 - RFID tags and readers

-Would you like me to elaborate on any particular aspect of RF applications?
+PENDING

 What is phase in electronics?
 What does it look like?

-Let me explain phase in electronics and show you a visual representation.
+phase in electronics

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 400 200">